-

 Time to get off…

 So, here it comes: I may need to take a break from cycling for a bit.
-I have been feeling physically and mentally out of sorts for the last few weeks, and despite some very enjoyable rides the signs are Read more
+I have been feeling physically and mentally out of sorts for the last few weeks, and despite some very enjoyable rides the signs are there that I need to change focus: there will certainly be no Festive 500 for… Read more

 -